-The Toffees wide man has revealed his enjoyment at playing at right back after his side's 5-0 victory over Leyton Orient in the Capital One Cup
+Everton wide man Seamus Coleman has said that he really enjoys playing at right back after he helped his side to an emphatic 5-0 victory over Leyton Orient in the Capital One Cup.

 The 23-year-old played at right back in the fixture and was a constant threat from the right side, setting up several chances for the Toffees and earning rave reviews from spectators.